Undergraduate Research Training

 We frequently have opportunity for undergraduate students to join our team and get research experience working on our ongoing projects.
 Please inquire with a CV and brief Statement of Interests directly to Philipp Zerbe [pzerbe (at) ucdavis (dot) edu]

-BIS103 - Bioenergetics & Metabolism (Undergraduate, Fall Quarter)
+BIS103 - Bioenergetics & Metabolism (Undergraduate, Spring Quarter)

 This course will enable students to describe how the major biomolecules in living systems are interconverted to provide energy to do biological work including the synthesis of needed biomolecules.
 Students will build upon their BIS102 skills to use quantitative methods to examine molecular processes in living systems and to predict the direction of cellular conversions.